openbikesensor/openbikesensor.github.io/README.md

 ## Contributing

-Please phrase your contributions as pull requests to the `main` branch.
-Once you have passed the review and your commit is merged they will be built by github pages and appear on https://test.openbikesensor.org.
+Please create your contributions as pull requests to the `main` branch.
+Once you have passed the review and your commit is merged they will be built by GitHub pages and appear on https://test.openbikesensor.org.
 After validating that everything renders OK on the test site, they are ready to be merged to the `production` branch which in turn feeds the main site.